 “SAT” actually no longer stands for anything, given that studies have shown that standardized test scores can predict a student’s performance in his or her first year of college—but nothing beyond that.
 That should give you some sense of what the SAT is today: a college admissions test.
 Not an IQ test, and definitely not a Magic-8 ball that will predict the rest of your life!

 The SAT is offered seven times a year: in March, May, June, August, October, November, and December.
-That is, unless you live outside of the United States.
-In that case, it’s offered four times a year: in March, May, October, and December.
+Options used to be more limited if you live outside of the United States, but all seven dates are currently available for international test-takers for the 2020-2021 school year.

 When you’re deciding when to take the test, don’t just pick your favorite month!
 Your best SAT test date actually depends on many factors.
 But don’t worry—we spell them out in our post on SAT test dates, to make sure you pick the date that’s best for you and your goals!